Mayank-Jhawer/Law-ChatBot/Textbooks/README.md

-This folder contains the books that the model is trained on.
+This folder contains the combined.txt file that has the text scraped from the books that the model is trained on.